 Periodical inspection of the site coupled with suggestions helps in the completion of the work as per the time schedules and quality standards.

 In this chapter, we will take a look at the role and responsibilities of the site staff at various levels.
-Different reporting systems, paperwork required. set up of the site office and the filing of details, maintaining drawings, and site discipline will also be discussed in detail.
+Different reporting systems, paperwork are required. set up of the site office and the filing of details, maintaining drawings, and site discipline will also be discussed in detail.

 GENERAL BUILDING CONSTRUCTION SITE RULES – ROLE AND RESPONSIBILITIES SITE ENGINEER